miukkonen/linux-cheatsheet/cheatsheet.md

 ### The packages requiring system restart
 	cat /var/run/reboot-required.pkgs

-### Is my machine 32 or 64?
+### Is my machine 32-bit or 64-bit version?
 	grep --color=always -iw lm /proc/cpuinfo

-If one of the flags is "lm" (long mode) the processor is 64 byte type
+If one of the flags is "lm" (long mode) the processor is running a 64-bit version

-### Is my operating system 32 or 64?
+### Is my operating system 32-bit or 64-bit?
 	uname -a

-It's possible to have 32-byte system on a 64-byte machine.
+It's possible to run a 32-bit system on a 64-bit machine.

 ### What software packages do I have on my Ubuntu system?
 	sudo apt list --installed